kshetline/json-z/README.md

 - `value`: The value to convert to a JSON-Z string.
 - `replacer`: A function which alters the behavior of the stringification process, or an array of String and Number objects that serve as an allowlist for selecting/filtering the properties of the value object to be included in the JSON-Z string.
 If this value is null or not provided, all properties of the object are included in the resulting JSON-Z string.

   When using the standard `JSON.stringify()`, a replacer function is called with two arguments: `key` and `value`.
 JSON-Z adds a third argument, `holder`.
-This value is already available to standard `function`s as `this`, but `this` won't be bound to `holder` when using an anonymous (arrow) function as a replacer, so the third argument (which can be ignored if not needed) provides alternative access to the `holder` value.
+This value is already available to standard replacer `function`s as `this`, but `this` won't be bound the holder when using an anonymous (arrow) function as a replacer.
+The JSON-Z third argument (which can be ignored if not needed) provides alternative access to the holder value.
+> `replacer(key, value[, holder])`
 - `space`: A string or number used to insert whitespace into the output JSON-Z string for readability purposes.
 If this is a number, it indicates the number of space characters to use as whitespace; this number is capped at 10.
 Values less than 1 indicate that no space should be used.
-If this is a string, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
+If `space` is a string, that string (or the first 10 characters of the string if it's longer) is used as white space.
 A single space adds white space without adding indentation.
 If this parameter is not provided (or is null), no whitespace is added.
 If indenting white space is used, trailing commas can optionally appear in objects and arrays.
 - `options`: This can either be an `OptionSet` value (see [below](#jsonzsetoptionsoptions-additionaloptions)), or an object with the following properties:
   - `extendedPrimitives`: If `true` (the default is `false`) this enables direct stringification of `Infinity`, `-Infinity`, `NaN`, and `undefined`.
 Otherwise, these values become `null`.
   - `extendedTypes`: If `JSONZ.ExtendedTypeMode.AS_FUNCTIONS` or `JSONZ.ExtendedTypeMode.AS_OBJECTS` (the default is `JSONZ.ExtendedTypeMode.OFF`), this enables special representation of additional data types, such as `_Date("2019-07-28T08:49:58.202Z")`, which can be parsed directly as a JavaScript `Date` object, or `{"_$_": "Date", "_$_value": "2019-07-28T08:49:58.202Z"}`, which can be automatically rendered as a `Date` object by a built-in replacer.